forta-network/forta-bot-examples/README.md

-# Forta Agent Examples
+# Forta Detection Bot Examples

-These examples demonstrate the possible use cases of Forta Agents with little to no configuration.
+These examples demonstrate the possible use cases of Forta detection bots with little to no configuration.

 To run these examples, you'll need to: